humfricz/mpesa-php/README.md

 	`$mpesa = new \Safaricom\MPESA();`

-Or, is you are testing in a sandbox environment, like so:
+Or, if you are not live yet or you are testing in a sandbox environment, pass false as an argument when instantiating the MPESA object, like so:

 	`$mpesa = new \Safaricom\MPESA(false);`

-### Customer To Business - C2B Transactions
+### Customer To Business(C2B) Transactions
 	`$mpesa -> c2b( $Amount, $Msisdn, $BillRefNumber, $CommandID );`

 The last two arguments are optional.
-The $BillRefNumber defaults to nothing ("") while $CommandID defaults to "CustomerPayBillOnline"
+The `$BillRefNumber` defaults to nothing ("") while `$CommandID` defaults to "CustomerPayBillOnline"

-### Business To Business - B2B Transactions
+### Business To Business(B2B) Transactions
 	`$mpesa -> b2b( $Amount, $PartyB, $Remarks, $AccountReference, $commandID, $SenderIdentifierType, $RecieverIdentifierType );`

-### Business To Customer - B2C Transactions
+### Business To Customer(B2C) Transactions
 	`$mpesa -> b2c( $CommandID, $Amount, $PartyB, $Remarks, $Occasion );`

 ### Check Account Balance
-	`$mpesa -> balance( $CommandID, $IdentifierType, $Remarks );` The $Remarks are optional.
+	`$mpesa -> balance( $CommandID, $IdentifierType, $Remarks );`

+The `$Remarks` are optional.

 ### Check Transaction Status
 	`$mpesa -> status( $CommandID, $TransactionID, $IdentifierType, $Remarks, $Occasion );`